Volkswagen Passat GTE Estate performance, top speed & engine

 |0-62mph||Top speed||Driven wheels||Power|

-Provided there’s enough charge in the battery, the Volkswagen Passat GTE Estate will automatically start up in electric-only ‘E-mode’ and stay there unless you’re particularly aggressive with the throttle.
-When the battery runs out, the car will switch to Hybrid mode, using the engine and any electricity recovered by the regenerative braking system: unless you’re paying attention, you may miss the engine kicking into life, such is the smoothness of the transition.
+Provided there’s enough charge in the battery, the Passat GTE Estate will automatically start in electric-only ‘E-mode’ and stay there unless you’re particularly aggressive with the throttle.
+When the battery runs out, the car will switch to Hybrid mode, using the engine and any electricity recovered by the regenerative braking: unless you’re paying attention, you may miss the engine kicking in, such is the smoothness of the transition.

 Volkswagen Passat GTE Estate 0-62mph, top speed and acceleration

 On paper, the Passat GTE Estate looks very quick for its class, but in reality it’s more sedate than the numbers suggest.
 Both the GTE and GTE Advance will go from 0-62mph in 7.6 seconds on their way to a top speed of 138mph.
 In electric-only ‘E-mode’, the car can operate at up to 87mph, which is more than enough to get by on motorways and dual-carriageways.